hnt4499/latex-gen/REPORTS.md

 - Results visualization for all trained models:

 	- The first model was trained on processed dataset and with the minimal hyperparameters to obtain a baseline.
-Here is the training results and formulas sampled from trained model:
+Below graphs are the training results and formulas sampled from trained model.
+As can be seen,

 | Training results |
 |--|